Content Moderation & RLHF Services for Safer AI

 Dataset documentation

 Provide a clear, complete and structured description the origin, content, characteristics, and limitations of a dataset intended for training or evaluating an AI model.
-This step is essential to guarantee the transparency, reusability, and compliance data used in a project.
+This step is essential to guarantee the transparency, reusability, and compliance of the data used in a project.

 Collection of information on the origin of the data (source, collection method, licenses, consent...)